JiHong88/suneditor/README.md

 printTemplate   : A template of the "print".
                   The {{content}} part in the HTML string is replaced with the content of the editor. default: null {string}
                   ex) "<div style='width:auto; max-width:1080px; margin:auto;'><h1>Print Template</h1> {{content}} <div>_Footer_</div></div>"
-codeMirror      : If you put the CodeMirror object as an option, you can do Codeview using CodeMirror. default: null {Object}
+codeMirror5     : If you put the CodeMirror object as an option, you can do Codeview using CodeMirror. default: null {Object}
                   Use version 5.x.x // https://github.com/codemirror/CodeMirror
-                  ex) codeMirror: CodeMirror // Default option
+                  ex) codeMirror5: CodeMirror // Default option
-                      codeMirror: { // Custom option
+                      codeMirror5: { // Custom option
                         src: CodeMirror,
                         options: {
                             /** default options **